Orthogonal Persistence:

 Photo App: save... over net... download extensions

-Persistent App: can only edit given picture
+Persistent System: App can only edit given picture

 Wider Reflective Capability Architecture